mtfurlan/kubernetes-example/README.md

 * http route pointing at those two services
 * Argo Rollout pointing at the http route and two services, configured like a deployment cause it has stuff like replicas, rollout strategy, image

+change image, argo will put pods in the canary service and run your rollout steps When rollout is finished, it tears down the pods in the old replica set and leaves the new pods from the canary

 has rollout pause/abort/retry

 analysis: https://argo-rollouts.readthedocs.io/en/stable/features/analysis/
 ```
+# promethius
+helm install promethius --namespace monitoring --create-namespace oci://ghcr.io/prometheus-community/charts/prometheus
+# helm uninstall -n monitoring promethius

 # install argo
 kubectl create namespace argo-rollouts
 kubectl apply -n argo-rollouts -f https://github.com/argoproj/argo-rollouts/releases/latest/download/install.yaml